 - [1] have a diagnosis of HR+, HER2- breast cancer - to fulfill the requirement of HR+ disease, a breast cancer must express, by immunohistochemistry (IHC), at least 1 of the hormone receptors (estrogen receptor [ER] or progesterone receptor [PgR]) as defined in the relevant American Society of Clinical Oncology (ASCO) / College of American Pathologists (CAP) Guidelines (Hammond et al. 2010). - to fulfill the requirement of HER2- disease, a breast cancer must not demonstrate, at initial diagnosis or upon subsequent biopsy, overexpression of HER2 by either IHC or in-situ hybridization as defined in the relevant ASCO / CAP Guidelines (Wolff et al. 2013).
-Although not required as a protocol procedure, a patient with a new metastatic lesion should be considered for biopsy whenever possible to reassess HER2 status prior to study entry if clinically indicated. - [2] have either locally advanced disease not amenable to curative treatment by surgery or metastatic disease.
-In addition, patients must fulfill 1 of the following criteria: - relapsed with radiologic evidence of progression on neoadjuvant or adjuvant endocrine therapy - relapsed with radiologic evidence of progression within 1 year from completion of adjuvant endocrine therapy - relapsed with radiologic evidence of progression more than 1 year from completion of adjuvant endocrine therapy and then subsequently relapsed with radiologic evidence of progression after no more than first-line endocrine therapy (with either an antiestrogen or an aromatase inhibitor) for metastatic disease - presented de novo with locally advanced or metastatic disease and not received any prior endocrine therapy - presented de novo with locally advanced or metastatic disease and then relapsed with radiologic evidence of progression after no more than first-line endocrine therapy (with either an antiestrogen or an aromatase inhibitor)
+Although not required as a protocol procedure, a patient with a new metastatic lesion should be considered for biopsy whenever possible to reassess HER2 status prior to study entry if clinically indicated. - [2] have locally advanced disease not amenable to curative treatment by surgery or metastatic disease.
+In addition, patients must fulfill 1 of the following criteria: - relapsed with radiologic evidence of progression while receiving neoadjuvant or adjuvant endocrine therapy, with no subsequent endocrine therapy received following progression - relapsed with radiologic evidence of progression within 1 year from completion of adjuvant endocrine therapy, with no subsequent endocrine therapy received following progression - relapsed with radiologic evidence of progression more than 1 year from completion of adjuvant endocrine therapy and then subsequently relapsed with radiologic evidence of progression after receiving treatment with either an antiestrogen or an aromatase inhibitor as first-line endocrine therapy for metastatic disease.
+Patients may not have received more than 1 line of endocrine therapy or any prior chemotherapy for metastatic disease. - presented de novo with metastatic disease and then relapsed with radiologic evidence of progression after receiving treatment with either an antiestrogen or an